regregex/OS126/README.md

   by J.G.Harston)
 - RFS file searching and `*CAT` terminate when an RFS ROM is present in slot 0 (thanks to J.G.Harston)
-- 544 bytes cleared in the main section + 1 existing = 545 bytes free
+- 548 bytes cleared in the main section + 1 existing = 549 bytes free
 - 21 bytes cleared in the top page

-The free space is placed at the end of the \*command table, currently located at address &DEB2.
+The free space is placed at the end of the \*command table, currently located at address &DEAE.

 Speech Driver
 -------------